mlevans0/altmetric-details-page-api-docs/source/shared/fetch/citation/citation.rst

      - Initally imported from Scopus in 2011 (Depricated).
    * - ``publisher_subjects``
      - object[]
      - Subjects for journal set by the publisher.
-See :ref:`Publisher subjects object`.
+See :ref:`Publisher subjects`.
    * - ``subjects``
      - string[]
      - Subjects for journal.
 Originally enriched from National Academy of Medecine (Depricated).